bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 [client](#client-identity) identity or [user](#user-identity)
 account identity.

-To obtain a token, the client must use the **grant** passed back from the server in a response header.
+To obtain a token, the client must follow the process detailed within the CPA specification.

-A **token** is like a key.
-If you have it in your hand, you can open the door.
-A **grant** is like a chit giving you permission to request a key.
-In the RadioTAG protocol, you can't do anything with a grant except attempt to obtain the corresponding token.

 ## Glossary